Meet our dedicated board members.

 Term began 3.6.2003

 Midge Smith and her husband, Russ, have owned G.S. & S. Contractors since 1983.
 Midge received a Bachelor’s degree in both Elementary Education and Special Education in 1970 from Fontbonne University and between her education and her own personal experience raising a family, she has seen firsthand children’s potential to succeed given the appropriate environment.
 Previously Midge has volunteered her time, and collected and distributed food and clothing to families in need in St. Louis City.
-She has been a F.A.C.T. board member for ten years and continues to make a difference in the lives of children with disabilities.
+She has been a F.A.C.T. board member for over 15 years and continues to make a difference in the lives of children with disabilities.

 Owner, Harmon Properties Inc.